felixk42/photos/README.md

 --------------

 Main Concerns:
-* API rate limiting (Flickr) - for simplicity we use a simple, not-distributed generic rate [limiter](https://github.com/jhurliman/node-rate-limiter) to rate-limit how often we request data from Flickr
+* API rate limiting (Flickr) - for simplicity we can use a simple, non-distributed generic rate limiter, such as [node-rate-limiter](https://github.com/jhurliman/node-rate-limiter) to rate-limit how often we request data from Flickr
-  * This is also very likely the first constraint we will run up against.
+  * This is also very likely the first major constraint we will run up against in scaling up.
   * Likewise, if we keep making requests to it our user will experience a slow system, because both individual requests take time, and all users will have to wait if we exhaust our limit.
   * So where possible, we minimise requests to it by caching.
   * For now, we don't serve the actual images ourselves, for our solution to scale we will need to either get acommercial account with Flickr that provides enough bandwidth, or cache and serve the images ourselves.